 The second main influence is from a US campaign which established Mother’s Day as a holiday in 1914.
-This campaign was completely secular and was lead by Anna Jarvis who sought an annual date to publicly recognised the work of mothers and the role they play in society.
+It started as a semi-religious campaign but has become more secular with time.
+It was led by Anna Jarvis who sought an annual date to publicly recognised the work of mothers and the role they play in society.

-The old religious tradition has mixed and merged with the secular celebration but in Ireland & the UK the date when Mother’s Day falls is still determined by it’s medieval roots.
-The date changes yearly as it is based on the date Easter Sunday falls which is based on the changing lunar cycle.*
+The old religious traditions have mixed and merged with the secular celebration but in Ireland & the UK the date when Mother’s Day falls is still determined by its medieval religious roots.
+The date changes yearly as it is based on the date Easter Sunday falls which is based on the changing lunar cycle. *